ATOMNFT/AtomNFTs-Firmware-Dashboard/README.md

 # 🚀 ESP32 Firmware Dashboard

-Welcome to the **ESP32 Firmware Dashboard** Your one-stop destination for flashing, exploring, and deploying firmware across a variety of ESP32-based devices.
+Welcome to the **ESP32 Firmware Dashboard**.
+Your one-stop destination for flashing, exploring, and deploying firmware across a variety of ESP32-based devices.

 ✨ Built with style, speed, and simplicity in mind.